Professor Jane Martin

 B15 2TT, United Kingdom

-She teaches and researches on gender and history, education policy and social justice, and research methods in education.
+She taught and researched on gender and history, education policy and social justice, and research methods in education.
 Her publications include Women and the Politics of Schooling in Victorian and Edwardian England, winner of the History of Education Society (UK) Book Prize 2002 and Making Socialists: Mary Bridges Adams and the Fight for Knowledge and Power 1855-1939 (2010).
 Her books with Joyce Goodman include Women and Education 1800-1980 (2004) and a 4-volume set for Routledge Women and Education: Major Themes in Education.

 Qualifications